bonbonez/no-emit-webpack-plugin/README.md

 ## Usage

 This plugin is most useful when you are bundling assets that start from file types other than JavaScript, like styles for instance.
-With it you can remove the resulting file difined in the `output` option of your `webpack.config.js`.
+With it you can remove the resulting file defined in the `output` option of your `webpack.config.js`.

 Below is an example on how to remove the `style.js` file from the emitted assets.
 We'll use the [Extract Text Plugin](https://webpack.js.org/plugins/extract-text-webpack-plugin/) to generate the CSS asset.